Aniol0012/SCP-Practica4/README.md

 > [!TIP]
 > Check [geeksforgeeks](https://www.geeksforgeeks.org/strassens-matrix-multiplication/) for more information about strassen matrix multiplication

+## Concurrent implementation
+These implementations dive us to the concurrent implementation of the algorithms.

+### Concurrent Standard Matrix Multiplication

+### Concurrent Strassen Matrix Multiplication

 ## Documentation

 - To check the assignment of this file check [assignment](./Practica4_SCP.pdf) file.